2023-2024

 Outcome

-The library made UI behavior predictable across workflows and gave design and engineering a shared starting point.
-Instead of recreating components feature by feature, the team could build on a consistent foundation, reducing rework and speeding up iteration.
+Instead of recreating components feature by feature, design and engineering could build on a consistent foundation, reducing rework and speeding up iteration.

 BEFORE